 - Repeat with each leg.

-Increase Your Range Of Motion and Free Yourself From Knee Pain
+Improve Your Range Of Motion For Long Lasting Knee Pain Relief!

 Physical therapy is a great tool to help you improve your range of motion and reduce pain.
-I hope that you find all the above stretching exercises beneficial for your knee.
-If you have knee osteoarthritis consider one of these knee braces.
+Your doctor may recommend some of these exercises as part of your knee surgery recovery.